One way to give furniture a nice aged look is to give it an antique glaze finish. Glazing adds depth and dimension to the details of a piece.

-That’s it.
-If you’d like you can spray on a polycrylic that won’t yellow the piece.
-I just left the table as is for now.
-We’ll see how it ages.
-I plan to use the exact same process to antique the buffet and hutch we’re working on.
-Watch for that post soon.
+If you'd like you can spray on a polycrylic that won't yellow the piece.
+I just left our table as is with the glaze.
+It has aged just fine!

 What do you think?
 Are you up for antiquing something soon?